Electric scooters are now disrupting wrists, elbows and heads

 Bird and Lime are in the process of rolling out their own in-house scooter models, but for now they still use vehicles made by third-party manufacturers, including Xiaomi and Segway.

-Xiaomi and Segway say scooters should be checked before every use, stored in a "cool, dry place."
-They also say not to ride in the rain or keep scooters outdoors for extended periods, adding that exposure to sunlight and extreme temperatures "accelerate aging and compromise the scooter."
+Xiaomi and Segway say scooters should be checked before every use and stored in a "cool, dry place."
+They also say not to ride in the rain or keep scooters outdoors for extended periods, adding that exposure to sunlight and extreme temperatures can "accelerate aging and compromise the scooter."

 These recommendations aren't necessarily being followed with rentable scooters.